Kristina01111000/lavendersite/README.md

     - fix size of header
     - go over logo placement
     - add the other pages
-    - check ssl
-    - make sure pictures are good to use
-    - begin shop layout
     - check color codes on wireframe
     - add content to lavender, native plant, and other pages
-    - fix sideways image at bottom of page